 Yes.
 ALL children who are not fully potty trained must wear a disposable swim diaper, along with a reusable swim diaper.

 Both may be purchased at the front desk of each club.
-A disposable diaper is $1 and a reusable diaper is $15.
+A disposable diaper costs $1 and a reusable diaper costs $15.

-Cards will not be replaced.
-There is no refund.
+Unfortunately, cards will not be replaced and there is no refund.

 Yes, you may purchase as many as you like.

-Yes, the discount card is user specific for seven consecutive days.
-Discount card is non-transferable.
+Yes, the discount card is user-specific for seven consecutive days.
+It is non-transferable.

-If your guest will be using the club at least four days during a seven consecutive day period, purchasing the discount card is the most economical.
-If your guest will be using the club only three days or less, is it best to purchase a single day pass which is $5.00.
+If your guest will be using the pools at the Residents Clubs at least four days during a seven consecutive day period, purchasing the $15 discount card is the most economical choice.
+If your guest will be using pools at the clubs only three days or less, is it best to purchase a single day pass, which is $5.00.

 Yes, the indemnification form must be signed by your guests.
 That policy has not changed.

-We encourage residents to accompany their guests.
+Yes, residents need to accompany their guests.
 Homeowners are responsible and liable for all acts of their guests.

-Guests can enjoy the Starpointe and Presidio fitness centers and pools, the Yacht Club at North Lake.
+Guests can enjoy the pools at Starpointe and Presidio, and the Yacht Club at North Lake.
 As a reminder, the Presidio pool is heated; the pool at Starpointe is not.

 No, the discount cards are not transferable.